We are now 5-weeks from this years PASS Summit. It’s time to start getting ready for the event. Hopefully, you have already registered

 As members of an IT profession, networking is not always our strong suit.
 Quite frankly, I’m terrible at it.
-Some people are good with walking up to a complete stranger and going, “Hey, glad to meet you.
+I may give of airs of being good with networking, but at the end of the day, I’m content to just watch and listen.
+There are some people that are good at walking up to a complete stranger and going, “Hey, glad to meet you.
 I’m Bob.
 Who are you and what do you do?”
-For many of us, this isn’t the easiest think to do.
+If you are like me, this isn’t the easiest think to do.
 There are, though, things we can do to pimp out our ability to network and get connected to people with less stress and effort.

-First, if you aren’t on LinkedIn, get on it.
+First, there is LinkedIn.
+To start, if you aren’t already on LinkedIn, get on it.
 This is a professional focused social network that can be invaluable to getting connect to peers and recruiters.
-It has many similarities to FaceBook, but without the games and fan pages.
+It has many similarities to Facebook but without the games and fan pages.
 This is a great place to upload and maintain your professional work history.
 And for many of us a great place to network with member of the local, national, and international community of SQL Server professionals.

-If you don’t have this, I highly recommend getting it put together before PASS.
+If you don’t have a LinkedIn page created, I highly recommend getting it put together before PASS.
 It doesn’t take long and you’ll be able to work on it over time to start building and rebuilding connections to people you’ve worked with in the past and present.

-One thing that sometimes concerns people, or their bosses, is broadcasting your resume through a social netowkr.
-Don’t let this concern you too much.
-This is definitely not the same as putting yourself up on Monster, Dice, or some other job board.
+One thing that sometimes concerns people, or their bosses, is broadcasting your resume through a social network.
+I wouldn’t let this concern you too much.
+There is a difference between putting yourself up on Monster, Dice, or some other job board.
 LinkedIn is about the network of people that you’ve met professionally and the opportunity not to lose those contacts.
-With this setup you will be able to start tapping that network more to find people that you can tap into with future issues and needs.
+These connections could be how you or your boss finds your next co-worker or the consultant that gets your company out of the next bind.

 All well and good, but what are some of the more practical uses for twitter: